intelligent-growth-solutions/flexibility-fertilisers/README.md

 # flexibility-fertilisers

+## Landscape

-A high level view of the various systems and personas involved in interacting with Road Warrior
+The below gives a high level view of the various systems and personas involved in interacting with Road Warrior
 ![image](https://github.com/intelligent-growth-solutions/flexibility-fertilisers/assets/2922498/45a69004-776c-4852-965a-abd711428279)